New Limitations at Court Facilities

 Note for parties and court administration customers:

-Scott County Justice Center is open for essential court hearings only.
+Scott County Justice Center is open for court hearings that are scheduled in person.

 The Scott County courthouse has implemented additional screening requirements for entry.
 Before entering the courthouse you will be required to: